squidgroup/squidSim_vignette/docs/02-sim_pop.md

 ```
 ## [1] 0.6947967
 ```
-The simulate covariance can be recovered on the back-transformed predictor.
+The simulated covariance can be recovered on the back-transformed predictor.

 The `simulated_variance()` function will also no longer be accurate, as the calculations are based on variables on the untransformed scale.

 ## Known Predictors {#knownpreds}

-We might have the situation where we don't want to simulate a predictor, rather use existing data to simulate a response variable from.
+We might want to use existing predictors, rather than simulated ones, in our simulations.
 This has the advantage that any quirks of existing data (like a strange distribution) can be maintained.
 These predictors can be fed into the `simulate_population()` function, using the `known_predictors` argument.
 This argument takes a list, with one item, called `predictors`, a matrix or dataframe of predictors and one item called `beta`, a vector with the beta values for the respective predictors.
 Importantly, the predictors have to be the same length as number of observations in the simulated data.
 We can demonstrate this using the blue tit data set that comes with the MCMCglmm package.

 ```r